FabianKer/ghostinspector-prometheus-exporter/README.md

 ## Loading the Metrics into Prometheus

-The get the metrics into your prometheus application, you have to edit your prometheus settings and add a new job under `scrape_configs`, which then has to be roughly set to look like this:
+To get the metrics into your prometheus application, you have to edit your prometheus settings and add a new job under `scrape_configs`, which then has to be roughly set to look like this:

 ```
 scrape_configs: